 A look at the latest in local food, dining and drinking news

-Federalist Public House owners to open The Neighborhood Pizzeria in East Sacramento
+Federalist Public House team open The Neighborhood Pizzeria in East Sacramento

 Photo by Curtis Yee